CIDARLAB/clotho3/clotho3-web/README.md

 - Trails
-    - rewrite trails for new style
     - demo trail
         - add explanation text, multiple components alongside
     - youtube directive
-        - extract param for autoplay
+        - extract param for autoplay in attrs
         - slideout attribute (show only when request, don't autoplay)
         - listen for changes to id, recompile
+    - $focus service - use for search bar input, etc.
     - make quiz a directive
         - check gradeCallback
+        - offering hints
     - tool -- how to load?
         - clotho-run is easy...
         - widgets?